h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

-     The lambda search option allows users to start at 0.90*Lambda max, where lambda max is the value for lambda at which the model returned estimates all coefficints as zero.
+     The lambda search option allows users to start at 0.90*Lambda max, where lambda max is the value for lambda at which the model returned estimates all coefficients as zero.
 An additional 50 values of lambda are estimated.
 These values are successively smaller, and are log scaled.
 Models for each are returned, along with the ratio of the explained deviance to nonzero parameter estimates.